 The gap between the networks exploding traffic capacity and the network tools' required processing capacity.

-By performing more advanced traffic processing, the network appliance will receive traffic from the NPB more efficiently, in a manner that it can actually process.
-For example, TLS decryption, traffic that the network tool cannot otherwise process if its encrypted.
-With Niagara NI, the NPB can perform more advanced traffic processing so that the network tool can be off-loaded to focus its resources on its designed task.
-See list of supported applications.
+By performing more advanced traffic processing in the NPB, the connected network appliance will receive traffic from the NPB more efficiently and in a manner that it can actually process.
+For example, handling TLS encryption.
+This is traffic that the network tool cannot otherwise process because it's encrypted.
+By performing TLS decryption in the NPB, the connected network tool receives traffic in a format that it can ingest.
+With Niagara NI, the NPB can perform more advanced performance-intensive utility processing functions so that the network tool can be off-loaded to focus its resources on its designed task.

 The figure depicts offloading of TLS Decryption and De-duplication from each individual network tool to the NPB in a centralized and optimized manner.
 This can equally apply if the network tool did not have these advanced processing capabilities in the first place